 - "Iris" from The Goo Goo Dolls was featured on the City of Angels soundtrack, and features lead singer Johnny Rzenick sitting up in a watchtower using a telescope to look at various things, including scenes from the movie (such as Meg Ryan's character riding a bike).

-- Guns N' Roses's "You Could Be Mine" uses clips from Terminator 2: Judgment Day to make it look like the Terminator is trying to kill them.
+- Guns N' Roses's "You Could Be Mine" uses clips from Terminator 2: Judgment Day, along with new footage with Arnie for a plot where the Terminator is trying to kill them.

 - The Harvey Danger cover of "Save It For Later" from the 200 Cigarettes soundtrack featured the band interacting with characters from the film via edited footage and body doubles.
 For instance at one point the singer drops his glasses in a mostly empty bowl with leftover frosting in it while performing - cut to a shot of Martha Plimpton's character licking frosting off one lens of a similar pair of glasses, then another shot of the singer picking the glasses back up, licking the other lens, and putting them back on.
 It's just well-integrated enough that if you aren't familiar with the film it might just seem like an exceptionally cameo-filled 80's-themed music video at first.

 - Iggy Pop's "Lust for Life" video contains clips from Trainspotting.
 Notable for the fact that the song is about 20 years older than the film.

 - The music video for Jon Bon Jovi's "Blaze of Glory" (from the Young Guns soundtrack) features clips from the film being played on an outdoor movie screen.